lareynolds/Traffic-Jam-Busters/README.md

 # Traffic Jam Busters
 ## Transportation and Traffic Congestion Analysis

 What are the main causes of traffic congestion?
-Can we predict traffic congestion?
+Can I predict traffic congestion?
+Can I optimize my commute for time and cost?

 ### Objective
-To analyze traffic congestion patterns in a specific city and identify factors contributing to congestion.
+To analyze traffic congestion patterns in Washington, D.C metro area and identify factors contributing to congestion.
 Additionally, to develop predictive models for traffic congestion based on historical data.
 ### Project Plan
 #### Problem Definition and Data Collection
 * Define the scope of the project, including the target city or area.